CIS700-Procedural-Graphics/Project5-Shaders/README.md

 ### Dithering
 Since the traditional serial Dithering algorithms aren't parallelizable in glsl, we resort to using other approximation methods.
 In particular, we perform Ordered Dithering using a generated Bayer matrix to "push" error around.
 We add the error to the pixel and round to either 1 or 0 (full color or none at all).
 The end result is pretty neat.

+### Pointilism
+Really simple algorithm that goes as follows: take the intensity/luminosity of pixel, generate a random float, if the intensity/luminosity exceeds that random value, we make the pixel white, otherwise black.